 a.
 Students: if students need to self-isolate, our existing protocols for self-isolation written by the College Nurse have been revised in the light of these new challenges.
 For Trinity Term, we are setting up remote learning options where this is possible to minimise impacts for academics and students.
 Our top priority is protecting health and well-being.
 We may need to move students between staircases or buildings to make self-isolation as effective and comfortable as possible.

 b.
-Staff: if staff need to self isolate, they will usually be expected to do so at home.
+Staff: if staff need to self isolate, they will be expected to do so at home.
 If they are well, they should work at home as far as is possible.
-Teaching arrangements will be decided upon on a case-by-case basis and may involve video teaching or substitute teaching, as appropriate.
 Academic staff should discuss their situation with the Senior Tutor.
 Non-academic staff should discuss their situation in the first instance with their manager, who will refer all cases or concerns to the Domestic Bursar.

 4. In cases where covid-19 is detected